 - Literature survey will be a requirement for Landscape design study.
-Periodical review by an external jury for subjects going for viva voce. - For all viva voce examinations one internal faculty and one external faculty will conduct the exam. - Portfolios have to be submitted on prescribed date for all Viva subjects on the date announced by the department. - All students have to register on the first day at the beginning of the Viva Voce exam.
+Periodical review by an external jury for subjects going for viva voce. - National/International tours may be arranged during vacation to students, to study of Landscape Architecture. - For all viva voce examinations one internal faculty and one external faculty will conduct the exam. - Portfolios have to be submitted on prescribed date for all Viva subjects on the date announced by the department. - All students have to register on the first day at the beginning of the Viva Voce exam.

-RAMAIAH INSTITUTE OF TECHNOLOGY, BANGALORE (AUTONOMOUS INSTITUTE, AFFILIATED TO VTU, BELGAUM) SCHEME OF TEACHING & EXAMINATION M ARCH (LANDSCAPE ARCHITECTURE) ACADEMIC YEAR 2022-2023
+RAMAIAH INSTITUTE OF TECHNOLOGY, BANGALORE (AUTONOMOUS INSTITUTE, AFFILIATED TO VTU, BELGAUM) SCHEME OF TEACHING & EXAMINATION M ARCH (LANDSCAPE ARCHITECTURE) ACADEMIC YEAR 2023- 2024